-Our other related articles give a comparison of the 4 most popular banks for expats and how to switch your account from your current bank to another, if you signed up with a bank when you first arrived in Germany and now realise you made the wrong choice!
+Our other related articles give a comparison of the 4 most popular banks for expats and how to switch your account from your current bank to another, if you signed up with the wrong bank when you first arrived!

 Sparkassen & Volksbanken